dpraul/democratic_ambisonics/README.md

 ## Running

-1. Export your project so each channel you want to control is a different channel in a multichannel WAVE file.
+1. Export your project so each sound you want to independently control is a different channel in a multichannel WAVE file.
-2. Setup the Pd patch `pd-client/client.pd`  (see Pure Data setup)
+2. Setup the Pd patch `pd-client/client.pd`  (see Pure Data setup below)
 3. Run the server with `python run.py` (make sure you're still in the virtualenv)
-4. Assure your server and clients are all connected to the same network (or that your server has a public IP)
+4. Assure your server and clients are all connected to the same network (or that your server has a public IP and proper port forwarding)
 5. Connect your clients to `http://<YOUR_IP>:5000/<project_name>/<num_channels>`
     - There will probably be KeyError messages in the server console.
 These are fine (see Known Problems)
-6. Set up audio output and enable DSP in PureData
+6. Configure audio output settings and enable DSP in Pure Data
-7. Hit the bang to start the file open in PureData
+7. Hit the bang to start the file open in Pure Data - wait a few moments.
 8. Hit the toggle to start the file playing
 9. Tell your clients to pick a channel and point a direction.
 Woo!
 Democratic ambisonics!